codacy/docs/docs/codacy-api/using-the-codacy-api.md

 The Codacy API allows you to programmatically retrieve and analyze data from Codacy and perform a few configuration changes.

-Codacy supports two API versions but we strongly recommend using the new API v3 when possible since it's the version being actively developed:
+Codacy supports two API versions but we strongly recommend using the new API v3 when possible since it's the version being actively developed.
+Import the OpenAPI definition provided below into your development tools to help bootstrap your integration with Codacy.

 <table>
   <thead>